Park Cheong-ho: Life

 Park Cheong-ho was born in 1966.
 In college, he studied creative writing with the continuous dream of becoming a writer and displayed an interest in diverse literary genres such as poetry, plays, and novels.
 Perhaps it is for this reason that his works are characterized by the transgression of conventional literary genres.
 He made his debut with a poetry collection in 1989 and a play in 1992.
 With the publication of his novel Geuga nareul salhaehada (그가 나를 살해하다 That Which Kills Me) in 1995, he officially started his career in writing novels as well.

-Along with other writers such as Park Seongwon, Baek Minsuk, Song Gyeonga, and Bae Suah, he became part of the so-called “New Generation Authors,” known for inaugurating a new sensibility and formation of literature during the 1990s.
+Along with other writers such as Park Seongwon, Baek Minsuk, Song Gyeonga, and Bae Suah, he became part of the so-called "New Generation Authors," known for inaugurating a new sensibility and formation of literature during the 1990s.
 Their works were characterized by a cheerful and buoyant sensibility, an urbanist imagination, and an ethical numbness regarding sex and sexuality.
-While Park Cheong-ho’s novels also resonate with these characteristics, they differentiated themselves through a sense of identity and self-consciousness.
-That is, Park’s works display a philosophical orientation in which, even as they deal with a chaotic and melancholy reality, possess a kind of self-introspection.
-Just as the author himself stated that “I will write for the new generation that has suffered in this country," he has maintained the consciousness of a “new generation author” in constructing his literary works.
+While Park Cheong-ho's novels also resonate with these characteristics, they differentiated themselves through a sense of identity and self-consciousness.
+That is, Park's works display a philosophical orientation in which, even as they deal with a chaotic and melancholy reality, possess a kind of self-introspection.
+Just as the author himself stated that "I will write for the new generation that has suffered in this country," he has maintained the consciousness of a "new generation author" in constructing his literary works.

 Moreover, his novels frequently portray the appearance of a father in a decisive moment.
-This emphasizes the extent to which Park’s own father, a Christian pastor, influenced him.
+This emphasizes the extent to which Park's own father, a Christian pastor, influenced him.
 He claimed that his father was not the ordinary father of everyday life, but nearly always appeared as a pastor that stood on the border between God and human.
-Personally unable to accept such a father, Park has stated that it was only after his father passed away that he became aware of how his father made his own existence possible, and that his father had guided him towards God.
+Personally unable to accept such a father, Park has stated that it was only after his father died that he became aware of how his father made his own existence possible, and that his father had guided him towards God.
 In this manner, it is apparent that his father immensely influenced his mentality.